French Twist Bun: How to Do It Right for Your Hair Type and Length

 • Fine hair: Build body with mousse on damp hair before drying.
 A teased crown section is non-negotiable — without it, the roll looks deflated.

 • Thick hair: Standard bobby pins won’t cut it.
-Use a French pin (a single large U-shaped pin with a decorative top) or cross multiple U-pins across the roll edge for hold that actually lasts.
+Use a French pin or cross multiple U-pins across the roll edge for hold that actually lasts.

 Why Does My French Twist Bun Keep Falling Apart?